 For one thing, coconut milk powder is just as versatile as regular coconut milk.
 It can be used in all the same situations as coconut milk, plus a few extra ones, which is pretty impressive.
+It can even act as a milk replacement in many cases.
 This is partly because you can simply reconstitute the powder with water.
 Doing so basically gives you coconut milk again.

 Before we get into the uses, though, let’s make one thing clear – we’re not talking about coconut flour.
 Coconut flour is made from coconut meat and doesn’t contain most of the fats found in coconut.
 It’s excellent in baking, but it’s not something you’d add to your coffee.

 In contrast, coconut milk powder is simply dried coconut milk.
 It still has many of the fats found in coconut milk, which allows it to add creaminess to your drinks and meals.